-We love our home and want to see that our home, street and neighbourhood is not algnificantly impacted by a large development in such a small, low density residential zone.
+We love our home and want to see that our home, street and neighbourhood is not significantly impacted by a large development in such a small, low density residential zone.
 The current block is not designed for a larger school, and as there are two other schools within one block, neither is the area.
 If the impacts of the changes are too detrimental, particularly to our physical and mental health and well-being, then we may be forced to move and that is the most undesirable outcome.

 We will be away overseas on annual leave from July 31st and returning August 27th, so will not be able to be contacted by phone.
 We request that any formal deliberations/JDAP proceedings be postponed until we return so we are able to speak on our behalf.
-We will have access to email and can be contacted via attacked to the contacted via attacked via a correspondence is required.
+We will have access to email and can be contacted via comparison of further correspondence is required.